RyanIdris41/Event-Management-System-MERN-/Front End/eventpulse-react-main/README.md

 Using Yarn:

 ```bash
 yarn install
 ```

-### Step 3: Start the Development Server
+### 3️⃣ Start the Development Server

-Launch the development server:
+To launch the development server, run the following command:

 Using npm: